Differences between the isolated worker model and the in-process model for .NET on Azure Functions

 Supported versions

 Versions of the Functions runtime work with specific versions of .NET.
 To learn more about Functions versions, see Azure Functions runtime versions overview.
-Version support depends on whether your functions run in-process or out-of-process (isolated).
+Version support depends on whether your functions run in-process or isolated worker process.

 Note